z3tt/Corona-Worst-Days/README.md

 # Corona Daily Deaths Animation

 Repository of the latest animation showing confirmed daily deaths worldwide and per country relative to each's worst day.
+The visualizations were created in the programming language `R` using the graphic library `ggplot2` and the `magick` package.

 ## Countries ranked by day of first confirmed death